What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Anderson University Indiana?

-In the 2016 - 2017 school year, regular undergrads at Anderson University Indiana paid $28,650, prior to modifications for financial need. $28,500 was the price tag on tuition.
+Full-time students at Anderson University Indiana paid $28,650 in fees and tuition for the 2016 - 2017 school year, prior to corrections for financial aid. $28,500 was the price tag on tuition.
 The remaining $150 represents additional fees.

 In contrast to public colleges, Anderson University Indiana does not offer a tuition discount to in-state students.